 The Pharos Project was created to analyze the chemical composition of select building products.
 To date, Pharos has created a database containing 1,600 building products and over 34,000 chemicals.
-Pharos determines health hazards that can stem from particular products such as Cancer, Neurotoxicity, and/or Endocrine Disruption (amongst others).
-In addition to the general overview of health hazards, Pharos targets the specific chemicals responsible.
+Pharos determines health hazards that can stem from particular products such as cancer, neurotoxicity, and/or endocrine disruption (amongst others).
+In addition to a general overview of health hazards, Pharos targets specific chemicals responsible.
 To utilize Pharos’ healthy building material research requires a paid subscription.

 Pharos’s Chemical and Material Library (CML), provides the foundation for GreenScreen and in turn, each product’s evaluation.
 The CML plays an instrumental role in creating a healthier building industry.
 Before Pharos’s Chemical and Material Library, there was no one database that assessed chemicals from multiple endpoints.
 The Pharos project was created to address the lack of transparency from building material manufacturers.
-Pharos’s work makes evident the tremendous impact materials have on human and environmental health, making the public and industry leaders more aware of the market changes that need to take place to provide alternative solutions.
-Ingredient data is derived from self-reporting of manufacturers and does not involve any chamber testing.
+Pharos’s work makes evident the tremendous impact materials have on human and environmental health, making the public and industry leaders more aware of market changes needing to take place to provide alternative solutions.
+Ingredient data is derived from self reporting of manufacturers and does not involve any chamber testing.

 GreenSpec is BuildingGreen’s online product guide.
-BuildingGreen is a comprehensive and well-trusted media source that leads the building industry towards safe and sustainable solutions.
+BuildingGreen is a comprehensive and well trusted media source that leads the building industry toward safe and sustainable solutions.
 GreenSpec also requires a paid subscription.

 A Health Product Declaration (HPD) takes the information provided on Material Safety Data Sheets (MSDS) to the next level.
-Its purpose is to push manufacturers towards greater product transparency and in so doing, create a healthier material ecosystem.
-Companies who participate in the program inform the public at large about their products and become more aware themselves about the chemicals they are using and their effects.
+Its purpose is to push manufacturers toward greater product transparency and in so doing, create a healthier material ecosystem.
+Companies who participate in the program inform the public about the chemicals they are using and their effects.
 Health Product Declarations are standardized, giving manufacturers a guide for where to focus their energies.
 Companies are not obligated to produce Health Product Declarations, so the ones that do demonstrate a greater commitment to product safety and transparency.
 The hope is that this in depth reporting will drive innovation as more knowledge is uncovered and exchanged.

 While chamber testing may be the only way to really know what will off-gas from any given material, it’s usually only applied for a short period of time (e.g., 12 hours – 4 weeks).
-So even our best known approach for measuring material toxicity cannot account for long-term off-gassing of VOCs and Semi Volatile Organic Compounds (SVOCs), dusts, leaching impacts to water/soil, etc. Healthy building material research remains a combination of art and science, because there is not clear way for the layperson to easily utilize just one screen or database and guarantee they’ve specified the best available material.
-In the meantime we put more faith in GreenGuard Gold than other 3rd party stamps, but the healthy building material landscape is constantly changing.
+So even our best known approach for measuring material toxicity cannot account for long term off-gassing of VOCs and semi volatile organic compounds (SVOCs), dust, leaching impacts to water/soil, etc. Healthy building material research remains a combination of art and science, in the meantime we put more faith in GreenGuard Gold than other 3rd party stamps, but the healthy building material landscape is constantly changing.